William Peccole Park

 William Peccole Park is a stadium in Reno, Nevada.
 It is primarily used for baseball, and is the home field of the University of Nevada, Reno Wolf Pack baseball team.
-It opened in 1988.
+It played host to the Reno Silver Sox professional baseball team of the independent Golden Baseball League from 2006 to 2008.

+The stadium opened in 1988 after University of Nevada alum William Peccole donated $300,000 to build it.
+An additional donation was provided in 1995 to expand it.
 It holds 3,000 people.
-It played host to the Reno Silver Sox professional baseball team of the independent Golden Baseball League from 2006 to 2008.